How to Set up an End-to-End ServiceDesk Plus Jira Integration

 So, what’s the hitch here?

 The native functionality allows for one-way communication only.
-For establishing an ongoing bi-directional sync, you require a bit more configuration.
+To establish an ongoing bi-directional sync, you require a bit more configuration.
 Enter third-party integration apps!

 Why are they better?
 We’ll see.